 Note: This language would be used if one bequeaths specific amounts to individuals or organizations and then wants the remainder left to go to the Brahmananda Saraswati Foundation Endowment Fund.

 Contingent Bequest Language: Brahmananda Saraswati Foundation Endowment Fund, for the benefit of the Maharishi Purusha Program (FEIN 56-1824160), can be named as a contingent beneficiary in your Will if one or more of your specific bequest cannot be fulfilled.
-“If (insert name) is not living at the time of my demise, I give and devise to Brahmananda Saraswati Foundation Endowment Fund for the benefit of the Maharishi Purusha Program, located in Fairfield Iowa, the sum of $_________ (or all or a percentage of the residue of my estate) to be used for the general support of Purusha.”
+“If (insert name) is not living at the time of my demise, I give and devise to Brahmananda Saraswati Foundation Endowment Fund located in Fairfield, IA, for the benefit of the Maharishi Purusha Program, the sum of $_________ (or all or a percentage of the residue of my estate) to be used for the general support of Purusha.”

 Capital Improvements and Special Projects